kevin11h/kevin11h.github.io/_posts/2018-05-16-book-wishlist.md

 When one senses why and how, heart and mind, spirituality and business, meaning and work, miracles occur.
 </p>

-> Miracles happen in life everyday when we realize that the magical moments are mixed with the mundane.
+> Miracles happen in life when we meditate how the magical moments are mixed with the mundane.

 <h3>Spiritual</h3>
 + <a target="_blank" href="https://www.amazon.com/gp/product/1537196472/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1537196472&linkCode=as2&tag=weblog0c7-20&linkId=89414aea86e82a133c5f510d9f52ac77">Tao Te Ching</a><img src="//ir-na.amazon-adsystem.com/e/ir?t=weblog0c7-20&l=am2&o=1&a=1537196472" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />